RyWhal/MySQL-QPS/README.md

 Password
 ========
-This script does not have a "-p" (password) parameter to the mysql statement.
-One could be added or you can put a .my.cnf in your home directory.
+This script assumes you have a .my.cnf file configured in your home directory.
+It does not have a "-p" (password) parameter in the mysql statement.
+You can modify to have the option of a passing a password parameter, or configure a .my.cnf

 it will look something like this: